Time Series Data

 Securing Your Time-Series Data With VPC Peering for Timescale

-Virtual Private Cloud (or VPC) peering enables you to securely access data stored in Timescale from your existing cloud infrastructure without ever exposing your services to the public internet, ensuring maximum safety and privacy.
+Virtual Private Cloud (or VPC) peering enables you to securely access data stored in Timescale Cloud from your existing cloud infrastructure without ever exposing your services to the public internet, ensuring maximum safety and privacy.

 More specifically, this feature enables you to create a private network “peering” connection between your Amazon VPC(s) and your Timescale VPC(s), making it possible for the machines in the two VPCs to speak to each other directly without going through the wider Internet.
 The services within your Timescale VPC will only be accessible from your Amazon VPC; by isolating services in such a manner, you gain greater security and control over your database.

 VPC peering is very easy to set up in Timescale, but it can also be used for more advanced deployments.
-For example, you can create multiple Virtual Private Clouds per service, meaning that you could have a separate VPC for different applications, or for your dev, staging, and production environments - each with its own set of security and access control preferences.
+For example, you can create multiple Virtual Private Clouds per service, meaning that you could have a separate VPC for different applications or for your dev, staging, and production environments—each with its own set of security and access control preferences.

 Shout out to all the engineers and designers who worked on this feature: Anthony Dodd, Nick Calibey, James Hong, Camila Hirthe Memelsdorff, and the entire team of reviewers and testers.

-How VPC peering works
+How VPC Peering Works

 VPC peering creates a private network "peering" connection between your Amazon VPC (and its associated AWS resources) and a Timescale VPC (and its associated TimescaleDB services).